i-am-jun-jang/random_image_generator/README.md

 This project implements core functionality of Python module Turtle.
 You can make a bunch of art in a more intuitive way then using OCaml's graphics.
 Check out art.mli/ml for diverse sets of features.

-Run `$ make tree` in the command line for see images of random trees!
+Run `$ make tree` in the command line to see images of random trees!

 Random Tree Generator Demo: